Laura A. Lopez

-Laura A. Lopez is a multiwavelength observer who is broadly interested in topics related to stellar feedback, supernovae (SNe), galactic winds, and the interstellar medium (ISM) in galaxies.
+Laura A. Lopez is a full professor of astronomy at The Ohio State University.
+She is a multiwavelength observer who is broadly interested in topics related to stellar feedback, supernovae (SNe), galactic winds, and the interstellar medium (ISM) in galaxies.
 Prof. Lopez aims to bridge the gap between observations and theory by developing meaningful ways to compare theoretical predictions to observational results.
 Prof. Lopez uses observational facilities which cover the entire electromagnetic spectrum - radio, mm, infrared, optical, X-ray, and gamma-ray - to have a complete view of the relevant processes in galaxies and the ISM.
 In addition to her research, Prof. Lopez is also deeply committed to enhancing the participation and retention of students in the sciences.

 Prof. Lopez was awarded the Annie Jump Cannon Award of the American Astronomical Society in 2016, a Cottrell Scholar Award in 2019, the AAS High-Energy Astrophysics Division Early Career Prize in 2022, the OSU College of Arts & Sciences Diversity Enhancement Faculty Award in 2022, and the OSU College of Arts & Sciences Mid-Career Faculty Excellence Award in 2025.
-She has been a professor at OSU since 2015.

 Early life and education

+Lopez grew up in Barrington, Illinois, and graduated from Barrington High School in 2000.
 Lopez received her undergraduate degree from Massachusetts Institute of Technology in 2004.
 Lopez earned her PhD in astronomy and astrophysics from the University of California Santa Cruz in 2011.
 After completing her PhD she was an Einstein Fellow and Pappalardo Fellow in Physics at Massachusetts Institute of Technology (2011–2014).
 Following that, she was a Hubble Fellow at the Center for Astrophysics | Harvard & Smithsonian (2014–2015).